 Any product placed on the market must have an individual safety data sheet, labeling according to CLP standards and/or AFNOR labeling.
 We present to you all the terms and conditions to be respected.

-Finally, we will present you with innovative solutions to avoid CLP labeling and offer you tips for successfully creating your labels and safety data sheets.
-So, let’s dive into this comprehensive guide to enlighten you on the requirements and best practices for scented candles and wax melts.
+Finally, we will present innovative solutions to avoid CLP labeling and offer you advice on how to successfully create your labels and safety data sheets.

 Article updated on 02/21/24